 Shades of Green also has seasonal activities, such as the Oktoberfest mentioned above.
 You will need to check with the Shades of Green website for more specific information, as these events and costs vary.

 Travel Tips for Shades of Green

-Is a Car Rental Necessary?
-You will need to look at your travels plans to decide if you want to rent a car or not.
-As mentioned above, Shades of Green does have free shuttle buses to Disney World locations, and inexpensive shuttles to other Orlando attractions.
-If you decide to rent a car, take a look at whether or not you need it for the entire trip, or just a few days.
+This depends on your travel plans.
+As mentioned above, Shades of Green does have free shuttle buses to Disney World locations and inexpensive shuttles to other Orlando attractions.
+If you rent a car, decide whether you need it for the entire trip or just a few days.

-That said, you could easily get away without a rental car, or just using a rental car for a few days.
-Shades of Green has an Alamo Rental Car on location, which would make it very easy to rent a car to and from the airport, and use the Shades of Green shuttle service on the days in between.
+That said, you could easily get away without a rental car or by only renting a car for a few days.
+Shades of Green has an Alamo Rental Car on location, which would make it very easy to rent a car to and from the airport and use the Shades of Green shuttle service on the days in between.
 This is something we may do on our next trip to Shades of Green.

 Maximizing Your Disney World Trip